Kosov234/Personal-Website/README.md

 # Which technologies it uses?

-React, Typescript, Vite, SASS and Swiper
+Yarn, React, Typescript, Vite, SASS and Swiper

 # How to run locally?